getindiekit/indiekit/docs/plugins/api/add-preset.md

 ### `postTypes`

-Micropub clients let you publish a variety of [post types](https://indieweb.org/posts#Types_of_Posts).
+The Micropub API lets you publish a variety of [post types](https://indieweb.org/posts#Types_of_Posts).
 A publication preset defines the default values for these post types, which users can override in their [configuration](../../configuration/post-types.md).

 For example, to add default values for `note` and `photo` post types: